ckan/ckan/doc/theming.rst

 (see :doc:`extensions/tutorial` for a detailed explanation of CKAN plugins and plugin interfaces).

-Let's add another item to our custom front page: a "dataset of the day".
-We'll add a custom template helper function to select the dataset to be shown.
+Let's add another item to our custom front page: a list of the most "popular" groups on the site (the groups with the most datasets).
+We'll add a custom template helper function to select the groups to be shown.
 First, in our ``plugin.py`` file we need to implement :py:class:`~ckan.plugins.interfaces.ITemplateHelpers` and provide our helper function.
 Change the contents of ``plugin.py`` to look like this:

-.. todo: This probably breaks when the site has no datasets.

 .. literalinclude:: ../ckanext/example_theme/v7_custom_helper_function/plugin.py

 We've added a number of new features to ``plugin.py``.
-First, we defined a function to get the dataset of the day from CKAN:
+First, we defined a function to get the most popular groups from CKAN:

 .. literalinclude:: ../ckanext/example_theme/v7_custom_helper_function/plugin.py
-   :pyobject: dataset_of_the_day
+   :pyobject: most_popular_groups

-This function uses CKAN's *action functions* to get the dataset from CKAN.
+This function calls one of CKAN's *action functions* to get the groups from CKAN.
 See :doc:`extensions/tutorial` for more about action functions.

-Next, we called :py:func:`~ckan.plugins.implements` to declare that your class now implements :py:class:`~ckan.plugins.interfaces.ITemplateHelpers`:
+Next, we called :py:func:`~ckan.plugins.implements` to declare that our class now implements :py:class:`~ckan.plugins.interfaces.ITemplateHelpers`:

 .. literalinclude:: ../ckanext/example_theme/v7_custom_helper_function/plugin.py